vishalpadhariya/autoaltify/README.md

 ### Manual Single Bulk Action
 1. Go to **Media Library**
 2. Select one or more images
-3. From the "Bulk Actions" dropdown, choose "Generate ALT with AltPilot"
+3. From the "Bulk Actions" dropdown, choose "Generate ALT with AutoAltify"
 4. Click "Apply"

 ### Automatic Bulk Run
-1. Go to **Settings → AltPilot**
+1. Go to **Settings → AutoAltify**
 2. Under "Tools", click "Run ALT Generator on all media (missing only)"
 3. Watch the progress bar as the plugin processes your images
 4. The tool only generates ALT text for images that don't already have it